-Since 2011, I have been co-facilitating Mindfulness Based Stress Reduction (MBSR) 8-week courses at Mind in Salford.
-Feedback from the course has shown that participants have reduced their stress levels by almost half by attending the course and practising mindfulness at home during the 8 weeks.
+For many years I taught Mindfulness Based Stress Reduction (MBSR) 8-week courses at Mind in Salford.
+Feedback from the course showed that participants reduced their stress levels by almost half by attending the course and practising mindfulness at home during the 8 weeks.
 I have also run an MBSR course for the NHS in Central Manchester – as well as several ‘Introduction to Mindfulness’ workshops in Chorlton’s Counselling Rooms.
-I am currently studying for my Mindfulness Accredited Teacher Training qualification with Mind in Salford, which I hope to complete this year.

 If you’d like to try a short mindfulness practice – here is a 10-minute one by Andy Puddicombe of Headspace: